Tom Brady: Retirement

 On February 1, 2023, Brady announced on social media that he was retiring "for good".
 He filed his retirement papers with the NFL and NFLPA nine days later.
 During a halftime ceremony on September 10, 2023, the Patriots' first game of the season, Robert Kraft announced he would waive the traditional four-year post-retirement waiting period required for Brady's candidacy to the Patriots Hall of Fame, as well as directly inducting him without the customary ballot.
 His induction took place on June 12, 2024 (the date chosen in reference for the number of championships Brady won in New England, as June is the sixth month of the year, and with his jersey number representing the day), in the first Patriots Hall of Fame induction ceremony to take place within Gillette Stadium.
 Brady was the first person in Gillette Stadium history to become a "Keeper of the Light", ringing the bell in the newly redesigned lighthouse.
 In the presence of his family, former teammates, coaches, friends, as well as a crowd of over 60,000 fans at Gillette Stadium, the Patriots celebrated Brady's career with the franchise in a dedicated three-hour event.
 After speaker panels and video tributes, he was inducted as the 35th member of the Patriots Hall of Fame.
 Brady delivered a heartfelt speech to the crowd, declaring: "All our lives take us on different journeys, they take us to different places, they bring different people into our lives, but one thing I am sure of — and that will never change — is that I am a Patriot for life."

 In an Instagram post in December 2023, reflecting on the year, Brady stated that he heavily considered un-retiring a second time in May 2023 to play the 2023 season but was "forced" to decide against it when his friends hosted a surprise retirement party for him.

 On June 12, 2024, prior to the induction ceremony, Governor Maura Healey declared June 12 officially "Tom Brady Day" in Massachusetts.
 Kraft announced that the franchise would formally retire Brady's number 12 jersey and revealed that a 12 ft statue of Brady was being constructed to be placed at the Patriots Hall of Fame building.
 The statue of Tom Brady, displayed in front of Gillette Stadium, was unveiled in a public ceremony on August 8, 2025.

+In March 2026, a 48-year-old Brady revealed that he had inquired about coming out of retirement to once again play in the NFL, but the league balked at the idea due to his status as part-owner of the Las Vegas Raiders and the issues it would cause with the salary cap.
+Brady then confirmed that he was still happily retired.